Mentalization-Based Treatment (MBT): Basic Training prof. Anthony Bateman and Henning Jordet

 The course will be a mixture of talks, discussion and workshops with role-playing.
 The participants are asked to prepare to play a role of a patient and/or an MBT-therapist.

-The dates of the next edition of MBT training will be confirmed until the Autumn of 2019.
+The next edition of MBT training will begin in Spring/Summer 2020.
+The dates will be confirmed until the end of December 2019.

 This workshop is suitable for mental health practitioners and other professionals who are interested in the treatment of personality disorder.